Monday, July 07, 2025

 Growth Stack Tip:

 Don’t try to perfect your stack overnight.
 First, get your integrations right.
-A clunky, brittle stack is worse than sticking to manual processes.
+A clunky, ineffective, poorly designed, brittle stack (I've seen quite a few of these) is worse than sticking to manual processes.
 Once integrations are seamless, optimize workflows to scale efficiency.

 5 | The Startup Growth Blueprint Seven Steps to Execute ABM, Attribution, and Automation Like a Pro